ypaulsussman/yblog/content/other_peoples_lines.md

 The artist brings something into the world that didn't exist before, and he does it without destroying something else. -John Updike, writer (1932-2009)

 Eight rules for writing fiction: 1.
 Use the time of a total stranger in such a way that he or she will not feel the time was wasted.
 2. Give the reader at least one character he or she can root for.
 3. Every character should want something, even if it is only a glass of water.
-4. Every sentence must do one of two things -- reveal character or advance the action.
+4. Every sentence must do one of two things - reveal character or advance the action.
 5. Start as close to the end as possible.
 6. Be a sadist.
-Now matter how sweet and innocent your leading characters, make awful things happen to them -- in order that the reader may see what they are made of.
+Now matter how sweet and innocent your leading characters, make awful things happen to them - in order that the reader may see what they are made of.
 7. Write to please just one person.
 If you open a window and make love to the world, so to speak, your story will get pneumonia.
 8. Give your readers as much information as possible as soon as possible.
 To heck with suspense.
 Readers should have such complete understanding of what is going on, where and why, that they could finish the story themselves, should cockroaches eat the last few pages. -Kurt Vonnegut, Bagombo Snuff Box

-Even funnier than the man who has been made ridiculous, however, is the man who, having had something funny happens to him, refuses to admit that anything out of the way has happened, and attempts to maintain his dignity. -Charlie Chaplin, “What People Laugh At”
+Even funnier than the man who has been made ridiculous, however, is the man who, having had something funny happens to him, refuses to admit that anything out of the way has happened, and attempts to maintain his dignity. -Charlie Chaplin, "What People Laugh At"

 Each morning puts a man on trial and each evening passes judgment. -Roy L. Smith

 Myth: we have to save the earth...
 The planet has survived cataclysmic and catastrophic changes for millions upon millions of years.
 Over that time, it is widely believed, 99 percent of all species have come and gone while the planet has remained.
 Saving the environment is really about saving our environment - making it safe for ourselves, our children, and the world as we know it.
 If more people saw the issue as one of saving themselves, we would probably see increased motivation and commitment to actually do so. -Robert M. Lilienfeld, management consultant and author (b.
 1953) and William L. Rathje, archaeologist and author (b.
 1945)

 Whatever a man prays for, he prays for a miracle.
 Every prayer reduces itself to this: Great God, grant that twice two be not four. -Ivan Turgenev, novelist and playwright (1818-1883)

 I believe I have no prejudices whatsoever.
 All I need to know is that a man is a member of the human race.
 That's bad enough for me. -Mark Twain, author and humorist (1835-1910)

 The difference in mind between man and the higher animals, great as it is, certainly is one of degree and not of kind. -Charles Darwin, naturalist and author (1809-1882)